Entries Tagged 'Grammar & Spelling' ↓

 If this concept is new to you or your students, print out a list of subordinating conjunctions.

 5. Watch Out for Misplaced Modifiers

 Avoid pesky misplaced modifiers—phrases or clauses placed near the wrong noun.
 To avoid confusion, position a modifier close to the word or phrase it should modify.

 Incorrect: Hiking along the overgrown path, a tree stump tripped Fernie.

 Why is this wrong?
 Because the sentence implies that the tree stump was hiking along the path!

 Correct: Hiking along the overgrown path, Fernie tripped over a tree stump.

-Everyone’s writing improves with editing, so no matter how great you think your article or story is, let it breathe for a day and then scrutinize it for clarity, conciseness, concreteness, and errors.
+Everyone’s writing improves with editing, so no matter how great you think your report or story is, let it breathe for a day.
+Stepping away helps you become more objective about your writing.
+Later, you can proofread it for clarity, conciseness, concreteness, and errors.